DevExpress-Examples/asp-net-web-forms-grid-select-all-checkbox-in-batch-edit-mode/Readme.md

     </dx:GridViewDataCheckColumn>
     ```

 2. Handle the editor's client-side `CheckedChanged` event.
-In the handler, call the grid's [SetCellValue](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewBatchEditApi.SetCellValue(visibleIndex-columnFieldNameOrId-value)) method to assign a value to the specified cell based on a check box state.
+In the handler, call the grid's [SetCellValue](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewBatchEditApi.SetCellValue(visibleIndex-columnFieldNameOrId-value)) method to assign a value to the specified cell based on the check box state.

     ```js
     function OnHeaderCheckBoxCheckedChanged(s, e) {